JLaser26/Tic_Tac_Toe/README.md

 to run this program :

-just run the TTT.py file & make sure you have python installed.
+just run the TTT.py file & make sure you have python and c++ installed.

 //////////////////////////////////////////////////////////////////////